vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ])
 ```

---- type:BulletExercise lang:sql xp:100 key:ecc1838fc7
+--- type:TabExercise lang:sql xp:100 key:ecc1838fc7
 ## WHERE AND, OR

-You can also build up your `WHERE`query using the `OR` keyword.
+You can also build up your `WHERE` queries using the `OR` keyword.
 For example,

 ```
 SELECT title